3rd ANNUAL

 Panellists include:

-Anthony Headlam, CEO and a Co-Founder, NewVolt
+Anthony Headlam, CEO & Co-Founder, NewVolt

-Peter Smith, Technology Manager – eMobility, ABB
+Bailey Gorst, National Sales Manager - eMobility, ABB

 Mark Lampard, CEO, Go EV